masagrator/FPSLocker-Warehouse/Methodology/Sniper Elite V2/README.md

 > Details

 Plugin alone allows going above 30 FPS, but it's using double buffer, so setting anything else than 60, 30, 20 and 15 FPS results in unstable framerate.
+Game has hardcoded buffers, so it's not easy to change to triple buffer.
 Only I will explain how to get a dynamic resolution frame timing, which by default is 30.<br>
 Thanks to Hazerou for figuring out where resolution setting is stored, this helped me a lot at determining where dynamic resolution frame timing is stored.